ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

 {:toc}

 ## Introduction
 You probably have heard the saying, *"If all you have is a hammer, everything looks like a nail"*.
-This phrase applies to many cases, including deterministic classification neural networks.
+This proverb applies to many cases, including deterministic classification neural networks.
 Consider, for instance, a typical neural network that classifies images from the [CIFAR-10 dataset](https://en.wikipedia.org/wiki/CIFAR-10).
 This dataset consists of 60.000 color images, all of which belong to 10 classes: airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
 Naturally, no matter what image we feed this network, say a pencil, it will always assign it to one of the 10 known classes.
 However, it would be handy if the model conveyed its uncertainty for the predictions it made.
-For instance, given a "pencil" image, it would probably label it as a bird or ship or whatever.
+So, given a "pencil" image, it would probably label it as a bird or ship or whatever.
 At the same time, we'd like it to assign a large uncertainty to this prediction.
 To reach such an inference level, we need to rethink the traditional deterministic neural network paradigm and take a leap of faith towards probabilistic modeling. **So, instead of having a model parameterized by its point weights, each weight will now be sampled from a posterior distribution whose parameters will be trained during the training process.**

 <p align="center">
  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/probabilistic_regression/probabilistic_vs_deterministic_nn.png" alt="Probabilistic vs. deterministic neural networks">